reema0814/Threat-Protection-with-XDR/Labguide/lab_10_mitigate_threats.md

    ![Lab overview.](./media/lab10-task1-manage.png)

-1. Here, you can edit the name of the incident, add tags, assign to an existing group or an user, change the status, classify the incident as required and even add comments.
+1. Here, you can edit the name of the incident, add tags, assign it to an existing group or a user, change the status, classify the incident as required, and even add comments.

    ![Lab overview.](./media/lab10-task1-manage01.png)